Safa Park: Dubai Fitness Challenge

 Dubai Fitness challenge was inaugurated by Dubai Crown prince at time Shaikh Hamdan bin Mohammad bin Rashid Al Maktoum.
 This fitness challenge lasted for one month and started on October 20, 2017.
 The challenge end on 18 November 2017.
 The park was closed for one week before challenge for preparation and renovation of park.

 Sports in Safa Park

-The Safa park have sports activities like Long tennis, Cycling, Football and Volleyball.
+The park has sports activities like Long tennis, Cycling, Football and Volleyball.

 Flea Market

-Flea Market open every first Saturday of month in Safa Park.
-The Flea market is going popular with time where one can sell unusable items to other people who have use for it.
+A Flea Market is open every first Saturday of the month in Safa Park.
+It a popular space where one can sell unusable items to other people who have use for them.